Star Wars: Episode III – Revenge of the Sith: Box office

 International grosses that exceeded $460 million include those Australia ($27.2 million), France and Algeria ($56.9 million), Germany ($47.3 million), Italy ($11.3 million), Japan ($82.7 million), Mexico ($15.3 million), South Korea ($10.3 million), Spain ($23.8 million), and the United Kingdom and Ireland ($72.8 million).
-The total worldwide opening of Revenge of the Sith for each country was $254 million, combined with $304 million from its four-day weekend.
-It would go on to hold this record for two years before Spider-Man 3 took it in 2007.

 Accolades

 Following the release of Revenge of the Sith—the completion of the original and prequel Star Wars series—on June 9, 2005, George Lucas was presented with the 33rd American Film Institute Lifetime Achievement Award.
 The institute honored his "astonishing contributions to the art and technology of filmmaking, as well as the impact of the epic Star Wars series".

 Despite being the prequel trilogy's best reviewed and received film, it received fewer award nominations than the previous films.
 It became the only Star Wars film not to be nominated for an Academy Award for Best Visual Effects; it was nominated for Best Makeup (Dave Elsey and Nikki Gooley), losing to The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
 It also won "Favorite Motion Picture" and "Favorite Dramatic Motion Picture" awards at the People's Choice Awards, "Hollywood Movie of the Year" award at the Hollywood Film Festival, Empire Awards for Sci-Fi/Fantasy Film and Scene of the Year (The birth of Vader), and the Teen Choice Award for Choice Movie – Action.

 As did every film of the original trilogy, the film won the Saturn Award for Best Science Fiction Film.
 Williams also won Best Music.
 The film was nominated for ten Saturn Awards overall, including Best Director and Best Writing for Lucas, Best Actor for Christensen, Best Actress for Natalie Portman, and Best Supporting Actor for Ian McDiarmid.

 Of the three Star Wars prequels, the film received the fewest Golden Raspberry Awards nominations: only one, for Christensen as Worst Supporting Actor, which he won.
 (The Phantom Menace and Attack of the Clones received seven nominations each, with one and two wins, respectively.)
 It is the only Star Wars prequel not to receive a Razzie nomination for Worst Picture.
 Christensen further won the "Best Villain" award at the MTV Movie Awards.
 The film also received the fewest nominations (and no wins) at the 2005 Stinkers Bad Movie Awards: Worst Screenplay for a Film Grossing More Than $100M, and Worst On-Screen Couple (Christensen and Portman).